 In recognition of Martin Ridge's long service to both the Western History Association and The Huntington Library, this $3500, one-month research fellowship at The Huntington Library has been established in his honor.
 Funds are allotted as follows: $500 from the WHA and $3000 from The Huntington Library.
 Recipients of the fellowship are expected to be in continuous residence at The Huntington Library for one month.
 Eligible applicants must have a Ph.D. or equivalent or be a doctoral student at the dissertation stage.
-The fellowship will be in residence during the next academic year (the 2019 fellowship recipient will schedule their residence with The Huntington Library Director of Research during the 2020-2021 academic calendar.
-View a list of past recipients.
+The fellowship will be in residence during the next academic year (the 2020 fellowship recipient will schedule their residence with The Huntington Library Director of Research during the 2021-2022 academic calendar).

 The committee will accept a variety of topics in western history, but applicants are encouraged to submit projects that consider how they will use specific materials and collections from The Huntington Library's holdings.

-Applicants should send each member of the award committee a cv and a 2-3 page proposal that includes the following: 1) a description of their project; 2) a discussion on the specific materials they plan to consult at The Huntington Library; 3) progress to date on the project.
+Applicants should send each member of the award committee *one* file attachment.
+The file name must include the applicant's last name and must include a CV and a 2-3 page proposal with the following: 1) a description of their project; 2) a discussion on the specific materials they plan to consult at The Huntington Library; 3) progress to date on the project.

 Martin Ridge (1923-2003) was born in Chicago on May 7, 1923.
 He served two years in the U.S. Merchant Marines after he received his bachelor’s degree at the Chicago Teachers College in 1943.
 Dr. Ridge pursued his Ph.D. at Northwestern University where he studied immigration and frontier history with Franklin D. Scott and Ray Allen Billington.
 Choosing to focus on western history, he graduated with his doctorate in 1951.
 The University of Chicago Press published Dr. Ridge’s first book, Ignatius Donnelly: Portrait of a Politician, in 1962.
 He received best book awards from the Pacific Coast Branch of the American Historical Association (PCB-AHA) and Phi Alpha Theta for his meticulous work on Donnelly.